 The College runs a large number of searches each year, the total cost of which is substantial.
 The Office of the Dean transfers funds to the departments to cover campus visits by the top candidates.
-The amount is spelled out in the budget section of the authorization letter, and funds are transferred to the department's faculty recruiting chart string upon completion of the recruitment season and before the end of the fiscal year.
-It is vital that each department and search committee keep expenses within the approved limits.
-Excessive costs will be charged to the department's discretionary accounts.
+The amount is spelled out in the budget section of the authorization letter, and funds are transferred to the department's faculty recruiting chart string upon completion of the

 Whenever possible, the department should arrange candidates' prepaid travel through the University's travel agencies, which undertake to arrange the lowest possible fares consistent with applicable restrictions.
 If it is necessary for the candidate to arrange their own transportation, they should call one of the University's agencies using the toll-free numbers.
 An agent will book the appropriate flights and arrange with the department for the expense to be billed directly to the department.
-When it is impractical for the candidate to use an Northwestern University Travel Agent to arrange air travel - for example, when that person is making a multi-leg trip only a portion of which is at the department's expense - the department should urge the candidate to choose the least costly fares.
+When it is impractical for the candidate to use a Northwestern University Travel Agent to arrange air travel - for example, when that person is making a multileg trip only a portion of which is at the department's expense - the department should urge the candidate to choose the least costly fares.
 If a change of schedule becomes unavoidable after the airline ticket is issued, the department should tell the candidate that sometimes a non-refundable ticket can be applied toward a new ticket on the same carrier.
 Please refer to Auxiliary Services' Travel webpage for a list of approved travel agents.

-Typically, the costs of a visit by a candidate's spouse or partner is not allowed.
+Typically, the university does not cover the costs of a visit by a candidate's spouse or partner.
 Exceptions must be approved in advance by the associate dean overseeing the department search.